Image 1 of 1

 UNNAMED ROAD - Jungjin Lee

-For Korean photographer Jungjin Lee (1961-), immortalizing the landscape is an exploration of her own mind.
-In Unnamed Road, the artist approaches Israeli territory through the theme of landscape.
-With her sober black-and-white images, Jungjin Lee seeks to capture what remains unchanged amid the tumult of combat: the movement of waves, a desert landscape, a palm grove.
-Despite this, she leaves traces of past battles, ruins, barbed wire and bullet holes.
+For Korean photographer Jungjin Lee (b.
+1961), capturing the landscape is an exploration of her own mind.
+In *Unnamed Road*, the artist approaches the Israeli landscape by focusing on the theme of the landscape.
+Through her starkly minimalist black-and-white images, Jungjin Lee seeks to capture what remains unchanged amid the turmoil of battle: the movement of the waves, a desert landscape, a palm grove.
+Yet she still allows the traces of past battles—ruins, barbed wire, and bullet holes—to show through.

 Published by Mack Books

-For Korean photographer Jungjin Lee (1961-), immortalizing the landscape is an exploration of her own mind.
-In Unnamed Road, the artist approaches Israeli territory through the theme of landscape.
-With her sober black-and-white images, Jungjin Lee seeks to capture what remains unchanged amid the tumult of combat: the movement of waves, a desert landscape, a palm grove.
-Despite this, she leaves traces of past battles, ruins, barbed wire and bullet holes.
+For Korean photographer Jungjin Lee (b.
+1961), capturing the landscape is an exploration of her own mind.
+In *Unnamed Road*, the artist approaches the Israeli landscape by focusing on the theme of the landscape.
+Through her starkly minimalist black-and-white images, Jungjin Lee seeks to capture what remains unchanged amid the turmoil of battle: the movement of the waves, a desert landscape, a palm grove.
+Yet she still allows the traces of past battles—ruins, barbed wire, and bullet holes—to show through.

 Published by Mack Books